dmoisset/s5/character/classes/rogue.md

 * **Uncanny Senses** (requires level 13 and darkvision 60): You get blindsight up to 30 feet, and your darkvision range increases by 30 feet.

-Note that some of these effects duplicate spells but are not considered magical unless stated otherwise, and as such can’t to be counterspelled or dispelled, and work within an *Antimagic field*.
+Note that some of these effects duplicate spells but are not considered magical unless stated otherwise, and as such can not be counterspelled or dispelled, and work within an *Antimagic field*.

 ### Specialization